 When writing as part of a team, work out individual responsibilities before starting.
 Take extra care to ensure that all parts of the document are included, correctly formatted, and consistent with each other.

 You will find useful information about grant proposals at the websites for granting agencies, such as SSHRC (Social Sciences and Humanities Research Council of Canada, NSERC (National Sciences and Engineering Research Council, and CIHR (Canadian Institutes of Health Research.
 These sites also contain news stories and press releases indicating the agencies' concern with public perception of research projects.
-For information about research at U of T, see the websites for U of T's office of Research and Innovation and the Faculty of Medicine's office of Research and International Relations (RIR).
+For information about research at U of T, see the websites for U of T's office of Research and Innovation and the Faculty of Medicine's office of Research (RIR).

 Other Sources of Advice